Technical Clarification: Accounting for Dividend and DDT as per IndAS 32

 Treatment of Dividend on Preference shares classified as Financial Liability

 The issue in question is as follows:

-In the financial year, a company issued cumulative redeemable preference shares (Pref.
+In the financial year, company-issued cumulative redeemable preference shares (Pref.
 Shares) carrying a dividend of 10% per annum.
 The preference shares are redeemable at a premium at the end of 8 years from the date of their issue.
 After considering the relevant provisions, the company has determined that the preference shares will be classified as a financial liability in their entirety under Ind AS 32, Financial Instruments: Presentation.
-The questions arose are:
+The questions that arose are: